ocaml/ocaml.org/data/tutorials/platform/bp_01_managing_deps.md

   (odoc :with-doc)))
 ```

-Once you have added your dependency, you can build your project with `dune build` which will re-generate the `*.opam` files.
+Once you have added your dependency, you can build your project with `dune build` which will regenerate the `*.opam` files.

 ### Adding a Dependency to Your .opam File

-If the `*.opam` files are not generated, you can add the dependencies in them directly, in the `depends` field.
-If should look like this:
+If the `*.opam` files are not generated, you can add the dependencies in them directly in the `depends` field.
+It should look like this:

 ```opam